Inspired by our friend Eva.

 How does registration work?

-Registration for Lawn Summer Nights 2022 opened on Wednesday June, 1.
-To register, click on the “Locations” tab in the navigation bar, find your local city, and click on the “REGISTER NOW” button on your city’s location page.
-You must register from a computer, not a mobile device.
+Registration for Lawn Summer Nights 2023 opens on Wednesday May 3.
+To register, click on the “Register” tab in the navigation bar, select your city, and click “Register Now”.

-Remember, only the team captain needs to register – all other teammates can join the team once the team page has been created.
-We accept Visa and Mastercard through our secure payment processing gateway.
+Remember, only the team captain needs to register first – all other teammates can join the team once the team page has been created.

 PRO TIP: Don’t spend too much time on your team name during registration – you can always change it later!